Mentors

 Jay watched…

 Louie walked up to the man, but instead of passing him and carrying on up the block he swung at the last possible and perfect moment, grabbed the available elbow, and walked now alongside his catch as if he and his new buddy were simply walking down the street together, talking hockey – or girls.
-Jay could tell that Louie had already launched into his stock and trade; the incessant, breathless, auctioneer turkey-babble machine gun spiel that stunned the prey and wore any resistance down to nothing.
-This guy never had a chance, Louie stuck with him every inch of the way, to the other end of the block, and took the money that came out of the wallet.
-He didn’t offer a “thank you” - why should he?
-He didn’t get the eighty bucks he asked for - demanded.
-Louie, the destitute unfortunate, stranded in an unfamiliar city in dire straits, had to settle for a measly twenty dollars...again.
-Just like the last time.

 Louie explained his art to the young protégé.
 “When that guy gets home, he’s going to tell his family and all his friends that he shook off this street beggar.
-He’ll boast to all his buddies that a big tough guy in Montreal wanted to screw him out of a hundred bucks, but he stood tall, and stared the guy down; made him take a twenty instead.
+He’ll boast to all his buddies that a big tough guy in Montreal wanted to screw him out of a hundred bucks, but he stood tall and stared the guy down; made him take a twenty instead.
 “What a fucking hero he is!”

 “I’m sometimes from Baltimore.
 That’s what I tell them.
 Who’s ever been to Baltimore?
-You can’t get caught saying you’re from Baltimore.”
+You can’t get caught, saying you’re from Baltimore.”

 “Makes me want to live in Baltimore,” Jay offered.

 Travelling to see an ailing mother in St John… mugged at the airport the day before while waiting for connecting flight… broke.
-Sleeps down there under the walkway (Hostel was full) … money for airfare and room and his ID copies on the way through American Express… All this will arrive sometime tomorrow…needs eighty dollars to tide him over, get him a bed and some food for just one more night…he has a pen and a paper, here give me your address, I’ll send you money when it comes in…I promise, YOU CAN TRUST ME…blah, blah and lots more blahblah.
+Sleeps down there under the walkway (Hostel was full) … money for airfare and room and his ID copies on the way through American Express… All this will arrive sometime tomorrow…needs eighty dollars to tide him over, get him a bed and some food for just one more night…he has a pen and a paper, here give me your address, I’ll send you money when it comes in…I promise, YOU CAN TRUST ME…blah, blah and lots more blah-blah.

-Louie did his expansive-gesture thing.
-“Bald faced lies served up on a sucker’s platter.
-“You just keep at them no matter what they do or say,” Louie continued.
+This is important, so listen up,” he added.
 “You don’t stop talking or pushing the pen and paper at them - you’re the biggest pain in the ass they’ve ever met and all they want to do is get away from you.
 You insist on the eighty; you can’t live with less - but of course, you can, and you do.
-There is only one way they shake you off, they pay.”
+There is only one way they shake you off - they pay you off.”
 Louie clapped his mittens together.
-“It’s a lot like life,” he said, “never accept less than more.”
-Louie snapped his fingers.
-“And never give up.
-You getting all this?”
+“It’s a lot like life,” he said.
+“Never ever accept less than more.”
+He shrugged.
+“Unless you have to.”

 “Sure.”